quantum2308/Topic-Modelling/README.md

 Domain: Amazon reviews for a leading phone brand

-Analysis to be done: POS tagging, topic modeling using LDA, and topic interpretation

-Content:

-Dataset: ‘K8 Reviews v0.2.csv’

-Columns:

-Sentiment: The sentiment against the review (4,5 star reviews are positive, 1,2 are negative)

-Reviews: The main text of the review

-Steps to perform:

-Discover the topics in the reviews and present it to business in a consumable format.
+Analysis to be done: POS tagging, topic modeling using LDA, and topic interpretation Discover the topics in the reviews and present it to business in a consumable format.
 Employ techniques in syntactic processing and topic modeling.
 Perform specific cleanup, POS tagging, and restricting to relevant POS tags, then, perform topic modeling using LDA.
 Finally, give business-friendly names to the topics and make a table for business.

 Tasks:
 Read the .csv file using Pandas.
 Take a look at the top few records.
 Normalize casings for the review text and extract the text into a list for easier manipulation.
 Tokenize the reviews using NLTKs word_tokenize function.
 Perform parts-of-speech tagging on each sentence using the NLTK POS tagger.
 For the topic model, we should  want to include only nouns.
 Find out all the POS tags that correspond to nouns.
 Limit the data to only terms with these tags.
 Lemmatize.
 Different forms of the terms need to be treated as one.
 No need to provide POS tag to lemmatizer for now.
 Remove stopwords and punctuation (if there are any).

 Create a topic model using LDA on the cleaned-up data with 12 topics.